AhmdFahad/Chomsky-Grammar-Classification-Project/README.md

 # Computer-theory
-Chomsky Classification of Grammars
+Chomsky Classification of Poduction Rule

 ![img.png](img.png)

 input:
+the left side of production rule and the right side of production rule

-capital letter is Vn
+!capital letter is Vn
-small letter is Vt
+!small letter is Vt